-In this numerical simulation study, all the boundary conditions are solid wall boundary in static electromagnetic mixing and microwave thermal mixing.
+In this numerical simulation study, all the boundary conditions are solid wall boundaries in static electromagnetic mixing and microwave thermal mixing.
 Under this condition, the material and product will not be lost.
-The specific boundary conditions are shown in Table 2.
+The specific boundary conditions are shown in Table 3.

-Table 2 Static boundary conditions
+Table 3.
+Static boundary conditions.

 Boundary surface Boundary condition

-Cavity of microwave The last and

-oven Ideal conductor
+Cavity of microwave oven Ideal conductor

 Waveguide Wave port

-Wall surface of reactor Solid wall
+Wall surface of the reactor Solid wall

+.
+54515.

-1.2.2 VMD-SSA-LSTM model coupling process
+VMD-SSA-LSTM model coupling process

-Start by entering the data; Then, the VMD method is used to decompose the original data to obtain k components.
-SSA was used to optimize the initial parameters of the LSTM, and the search range of the sparrow population size N, the maximum number of iterations M, and the parameter range (number of neurons in the hidden layer H, training times E and learning rate η) were set, and then the mean square error (MSE) was selected as the objective function in the optimization algorithm, and finally the coupling model of the sparrow search algorithm and the long-term and short-term neural network (SSA-LSTM)

-was established.
-The SSA-LSTM prediction model was input into each component separately to obtain k prediction models.
-Finally, the prediction values of k prediction models are added together.
+Start by entering the data; Then, the VMD method is used to decompose the original data to obtain kcomponents.
+SSA was used to optimize the initial parameters of the LSTM, the search range of the sparrow population size N, the maximum number of iterations M, and the parameter range (number of neurons in the hidden layer H, training times E, and learning rate η) were set, and then the mean square error (MSE) was selected as the objective function in the optimization algorithm, and finally the coupling model of the sparrow search algorithm and the longterm and short-term neural network (SSA-LSTM) was established.
+The SSA-LSTM prediction model was input into each component separately to obtain kprediction models.
+Finally, the prediction values of kprediction models are added together.

-1.3 Test verification
+Test verification

-In order to ensure the reliability of the numerical simulation results in this paper, the verification test as shown in Figure 2(a) is carried out.
-Start the spotlight (JINBEI) to make the experimental observation position bright enough; Adjust the parameters, placement position and height of the high-speed camera of Thousand-eyed Wolf, so that the image can be clearly displayed on the computer screen responsible for recording; Two electromagnets with a power of 32 W are placed on both sides of the sink to generate electromagnetic fields; The size of the flume is $9.5 \text{ cm} \times 12 \text{ cm}$.
+To ensure the reliability of the numerical simulation results in this paper, the verification test as shown in Figure 2a is carried out.
+Start the spotlight (JINBEI) to make the experimental observation position bright enough; Adjust the parameters, placement position, and height of the high-speed camera of Thousand-eyed Wolf, so that the image can be displayed on the computer screen responsible for recording; Two electromagnets with a power of 32 W are placed on both sides of the sink to generate electromagnetic fields; The size of the flume is 9.5 cm × 12 cm.
 Before the experiment began, distilled water was pre-added to the sink to a height close to 1.5 cm, and the droplets were dripped by the rubber head dropper, which was inserted into the hole at one end of the metal frame and kept fixed.

-Fig. 2 Verification experiment: (a) Schematic diagram of the validation experiment; (b) Comparison of droplet diffusion areas; (c) Error comparison chart
+Figure 2.
+Verification experiment : (a) Schematic diagram of the validation experiment; (b) Comparison of droplet diffusion areas; (c) Error comparison chart.

 After all the preparatory work before the test is completed, adjust the rubber head dropper to 1.5 cm height, electrify the electromagnet, drop cerium chloride solution droplets with a particle size of 3.75 mm from the rubber head dropper, and immediately diffuse into the water to form a diffusion area.
-In order to make the diffusion area more obvious, a little black ink was added as tracer to observe the diffusion of droplets, and the whole process was recorded by high-speed camera.
+To make the diffusion area more obvious, a little black ink was added as a tracer to observe the diffusion of droplets, and the whole process was recorded by a high-speed camera.